TheUnknownThing/vscode-acmoj/README.md

 - `acmoj.submissionMonitorInterval`: Interval in milliseconds for checking submission status updates.
 Default: `4000`
 - `acmoj.submissionMonitorTimeout`: Maximum time in milliseconds to monitor a submission before timing out.
 Default: `120000`
 - `acmoj.attachments.downloadLocationMode`: How to handle attachment downloads.
 Options: `workspace` (download to workspace `.acmoj/problem-{id}/` folder) or `ask` (prompt for location each time).
 Default: `workspace`
+- `acmoj.attachments.downloadTimeout`: Timeout in milliseconds for attachment downloads.
+Default: `60000`

 ## Known Issues